sonia-devprose/HamburgerMenuWPF/README.md

 (🤔 Sorry for the watermark)

+What is a Hamburger menu?
+A hamburger menu, also known as a three-line menu, is a button with three horizontal lines stacked vertically.
+It's a common element in modern mobile and web UI designs.
+Nicknamed for the menu icon that hides options, keeping things tidy on screens.

+This space-saving menu button collapses a navigation panel containing app options.
+It's crucial for responsive design, offering easy access to features on smaller screens without cluttering the main UI.
 This repository contains a sample WPF desktop application (.NET 6) demonstrating the implementation of a modern Hamburger Menu using MahApps.Metro, a popular UI library for WPF applications.
+I have used the open-source MahApps.Metro UI framework.

 Steps to Create and Upload to GitHub
 Step 1: Create a New WPF Project